gengstrand/clojure-news-feed/README.md

 ### analysis

-This folder contains various assets used to analyze the performance data and generate the various graphs.
+This folder contains various assets used to analyze the performance data and generate the various graphs near the top of this README.

 ## client